Curetis venata

 Curetis venata is a species of butterfly in the lycaenid subfamily Curetinae.
 It was described by Hans Fruhstorfer in 1908 as subspecies of Curetis insularis.

 Its type locality is on Sulawesi, Indonesia.
 (Note: "Patria: Nord-Celebes 2 ♂♂, 1 ♀.
 Toli-Toli, Nov.
 Dez.
 1895.")
 Subspecies Curetis venata saleyerensis is known from Selayar Island.

+Description

+All wings with a black longitudinal stripe at the cell apex, veins of both pairs of wings distinctly black-edged up to the middle of the wings, characteristics that are not repeated in any other Curetis.